tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 ![Tributech Node - Webhooks Overview Edit](./img/Webhook_Overview_Delete.png)

  ## Webhook Events
+A Webhook Event is a `json` object that is generated by a Tributech Node containing Event specific information when a certain condition is met.
+This `json object` is send within a HTTP object to a Webhook Subscription previously defined by a User.
+In this section we will go into detail which events are supported and what information can be retrieved from it.

 ### Headers
-Webhooks itself are HTTP objects that contain in addition to default HTTP information Tributech specific attributes which we will discuss in the following section.
-The following Headers are present in the Webhook request:
+Webhooks send by the Tributech Node are HTTP objects that contain default HTTP information and some Tributech specific attributes, which we will discuss in the following section.
+The following Headers are included in the HTTP response and contain Tributech specific information:

 | Attribute | Description | Sample Value |
 |--|--|--|